 Seeking Fairness – Not A Win At All Costs

 The first step in principled litigation is agreeing to disagree.
-When you can’t find agreement, move on from that issue and continue to amicably work through everything that you can agree to.
+When you can’t find an agreement, move on from that issue and continue to amicably work through everything that you can agree to.
 You can then use the court to help you settle the disagreements, but keep thinking about it as a way to find a fair settlement rather than to prove you were right.
-You will often have more to lose by engaging in drawn out litigation to “win” than you would by continuing to work towards a resolution.
+You will often have more to lose by engaging in drawn-out litigation to “win” than you would by continuing to work towards a resolution.

 In principled litigation, you continue to work together with your spouse by